 How to Make a JPEG File Smaller with Photoshop CS5 (Guide with Pictures)

-When you determine that reducing the file size of yoru JPEG is the solution for your situation, then there are a couple of factors that you must realize.
-There are two main image properties that are making your file size greater – the dimensions of the image, and the resolution of the image.
+When you determine that reducing the file size of your JPEG is the solution for your situation, then there are a couple of factors that you must realize.
+There are two main image properties that make your file size greater – the dimensions of the image and the resolution of the image.
 If you want to decrease the file size, you have to decrease these elements.
 You can either do this manually, or you can use a specific Photoshop utility to do it in a slightly more automated way.

 Step 1: Click Image at the top of the window, then click Image Size.